Grisgram/gml-outline-shader-drawer/README.md

 Find the documentation in the [Wiki](https://github.com/Grisgram/gml-outline-shader-drawer/wiki).

-Licence: MIT (Contained in the repository)
+License: MIT (Contained in the repository)

 Authors: Grisgram and Juju Adams